PhilHacks/Elevator-App/README.md

 ## Project Overview

 **Project Name:** ElevatorApp
 **Description:** ElevatorApp is a Node.js application for managing a network of elevators.
+This version uses MongoDB with Mongoose for data storage and management.
 It provides API endpoints for calling elevators to specific floors, checking elevator availability, and tracking elevator status.
-This version uses MongoDB with Mongoose for data storage and management.
+The frontend, built with React, fully interacts with the functionalities of the backend.

 ## Installation and Setup